Local workers - Occupations - Health Care and Social Assistance

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011 and 2016.
 Compiled and presented by .id (opens a new window), the population experts.

-An analysis of the jobs held by the Health Care and Social Assistance workforce in Cairns in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the Health Care and Social Assistance workforce in FNQROC in 2016 shows the three most popular occupations were:

 In comparison, Queensland employed 38.9% as Professionals; 32.0% as Community and Personal Service Workers; and 14.6% as Clerical and Administrative Workers.

-The major differences between the jobs held by the Health Care and Social Assistance workforce in Cairns and Queensland were:
+There were no major differences between the jobs held by the Health Care and Social Assistance in the FNQROC and Queensland in 2016.

-The largest changes in the jobs held by the Health Care and Social Assistance in Cairns workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the Health Care and Social Assistance in the FNQROC workforce between 2011 and 2016 were: